copdips/copdips.github.io/docs/posts/2021/2021-06-12-python-unittest-cheet-sheet.md

 [breakpoint](https://docs.pytest.org/en/stable/how-to/failures.html#using-the-builtin-breakpoint-function):

 >>> Python 3.7 introduces a builtin breakpoint() function.
-Pytest supports the use of breakpoint() with the following behaviours:
+Pytest supports the use of breakpoint() with the following behaviors:
 >>>
 >>>   * When `breakpoint()` is called and `PYTHONBREAKPOINT` is set to the default value, pytest will use the custom internal PDB trace UI instead of the system default Pdb.
 >>>   * When tests are complete, the system will default back to the system Pdb trace UI.